-In March 2020, we adopted ASU 2020-04, "Reference Rate Reform" which provides optional expedients exercisable through December 31, 2022 to ease the potential burden in accounting for the effects of reference rate reform on financial reporting.
-As of December 31, 2020, the expedients provided in this standard do not impact the Company.
+In March 2020, we adopted ASU 2020-04, "Reference Rate Reform," which provides optional expedients exercisable through December 31, 2022 to ease the potential burden in accounting for the effects of reference rate reform on financial reporting.
+In January 2021, the FASB issued ASU No. 2021-01, "Reference Rate Reform (Topic 848): Scope," which clarified the scope and application of the original guidance.
+As of December 31, 2021, the expedients provided in this standard do not impact the Company.
 We will continue to monitor for potential impacts on our financial statements.
+See Notes 18 and 19 for further information.

-In December 2020, we adopted ASU 2019-12, "Simplifying the Accounting for Income Taxes" which simplifies the accounting for income taxes by removing certain exceptions to the general principles in Topic 740 and updating provisions related to accounting for franchise (or similar) tax partially based on income and interim recognition of enactment of tax law changes.
+In December 2020, we adopted ASU 2019-12, "Simplifying the Accounting for Income Taxes," which simplifies the accounting for income taxes by removing certain exceptions to the general principles in Topic 740 and updating provisions related to accounting for franchise (or similar) tax partially based on income and interim recognition of enactment of tax law changes.
 The adoption of this standard did not have a material impact on our financial statements.